nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  40% -  Can clash with the need for direct action and visible results,  leading to a tendency to become frustrated with the slow pace of change or to seek recognition for their behind-the-scenes efforts.
 * **Tilt:**  20% Harmony Tilt

-**Pholus/Uranus (Yang Pholus, Following Uranus):  The Unconventional Catalyst,  Spreading Innovation**
+**Pholus/Uranus (Yang Pholus, Uranus Following):  The Unconventional Catalyst,  Spreading Innovation**
 * **Principle:** This archetype is a conduit for unconventional ideas and practices, spreading them with an infectious enthusiasm that can catalyze unexpected transformations.
 They follow Pholus's lead, using Uranus's revolutionary energy to break down barriers and inspire others to embrace change.
 Their impact is often felt in a ripple effect, as their actions inspire others to question the status quo and explore new possibilities.
 * **Examples:** Teachers who introduce innovative teaching methods,  entrepreneurs who bring unconventional products or services to market,  artists who challenge traditional aesthetics and inspire new forms of expression.
 * **Core Dissonance:** The core dissonance lies in the possibility of their enthusiasm for change leading to recklessness and a lack of foresight, potentially creating unintended consequences or spreading ideas that are not well-thought-out.